AdaCore/spark2014/lrm/source/subprograms.rst

    * It is an input or an output of the subprogram, or;

-   * It [its initial value] is used to determine the value of an assertion expression within the subprogram, or;
+   * Its initial value is used to determine the value of an assertion expression within the subprogram, or;

-   * It [its initial value] is used to determine the value of an assertion expression within another subprogram that is called either directly or indirectly by this subprogram.
+   * Its initial value is used to determine the value of an assertion expression within another subprogram that is called either directly or indirectly by this subprogram.